 - blood is not left on the reagent strip long enough, or is left too long, before reading;

 - the test is performed under the wrong conditions of temperature and humidity; or

 - patients are dehydrated.

 The main advantage of self-monitoring blood glucose is its immediate feedback.
-The immediacy of the result allows them individual to make decisions in terms of insulin, diet, and exercise that immediately improve their glucose control.
-This, in turn, gives them more control over their diabetes and allows them to adapt their diabetes treatment plan to their lifestyle.
+The immediacy of the result allows the individual to make decisions in terms of insulin, diet, and exercise that immediately improve glucose control.
+This, in turn, gives people more control over their diabetes and allows them to adapt their diabetes treatment plan to their lifestyle.
 Providing regular results to a health care professional allows for more frequent and therapeutic adjustments of medications.
 This improves symptoms and diabetic control, especially in the outpatient setting.